Faizan711/react-task-29-2-24/README.md

 Additional Challenge
 --------------------

-For the additional challenge, the following feature was implemented:
+For the additional challenge, the following features was implemented:

 -   Search Functionality: Added a search bar that allows users to filter employees by name, position, or department.
+-   Loader: Added a spinning loader on page load which is shown till data is fetched and displayed.

 Problem-Solving
 ---------------